RedditRecs

 Reddit Icon

-StrideExperience • about 1 month ago
+StrideExperience • 3 months ago

 Have a look at ultra shoes that are built for long distance.
 I've got Merrell MTL Adapt Matryx which are alright, great on road actually but wet grip isn't the best.
 The Topo Vista is meant to be really comfortable if you're not doing anything too technical.